-Keystone XL is a linchpin to tar sands development.
+Keystone XL is a linchpin to tar sands development

 Industry analysts are clear that the Keystone XL pipeline is a linchpin to tar sands development.
 If the President approves the pipeline, he will be effectively approving the further development of the tar sands.
-In February of 2013, RBC Dominion Securities said: "The growth envisioned in

 In February of 2013, RBC Dominion Securities said: "The growth envisioned in Canada's oil sands is likely to be temporarily deferred in the event that Keystone XL is not approved.
-Our analysis would suggest that up to 450,000 bbl/d-or onethird, of Canada's oil sands growth could be deferred in the 2015-17 timeframe."
+Our analysis would suggest that up to 450,000 bbl/d-or one-third, of Canada's oil sands growth could be deferred in the 2015-17 timeframe."